Office365Master/RenderListDataAsStream_MediaServicesMetadata/README.md

 Metadata is typically generated for files uploaded to SharePoint on average about 4 hours after the file was uploaded.
 Don't be too concerned that the app isn't working as you might expect having immediately uploaded files to any given library.
 Equally metadata won't get extracted from PDF documents based on the limited testing done prior to sharing this solution.

-The Power App requires you to add 3 datasources connections to 4 SharePoint libraries on a team site:
+The Power App requires you to add 3 data source connections to 3 SharePoint libraries on a team site:

-The standard "Shared Documents" / "Documents" Library The standard "Site Assets" / "SiteAssets" Library
+The standard "Shared Documents" / "Documents" Library

+The standard "Site Assets" / "SiteAssets" Library

 A new app - "Picture Library" named "Pictures"

 In additional to the 3 Libraries, test the corresponding Power Automate flows provisioned in this package, namely the "SharePoint_MSM_RenderListDataAsStream" flow and the "SharePoint_Library_MSM" flow prior to running the app.